Entries for FAQs –Bilingual/ Heritage speakers’ coursesQ: Who can register for courses designed for bilingual/heritage speakers?

 A: The bilingual courses are different but not harder, because they are specifically designed to fulfill the particular needs of a bilingual student.

-Q: If I grew up in a bilingual home and I already speak perfect Spanish, why do I have to register in a bilingual course?
+Q: If I grew up in a bilingual home and I already speak perfect Spanish, why should I register in a bilingual course?

 A: Speaking is not the only skill undergraduate students must develop and master.
-Bilingual courses cover cultural, reading, and written aspects of the language that are often overlooked in traditional Spanish courses.
+Bilingual courses cover various aspects of the language (e.g. stylistics, register, metalinguistic awareness) that are highly beneficial in the development of superior language competence, but are often not included in traditional Spanish courses for non-heritage speakers.

-Q: If I know how to write in Spanish because my elementary teacher/ parents/ friends taught me how to do it, do I still have to register in a bilingual course?
+Q: If I know how to write in Spanish because my elementary teacher/ parents/ friends taught me how to do it, should I still register in a bilingual course?

 A: It is very common for bilingual students to think that they already know how to speak and write because Spanish is written the way it sounds.
 This is not always the case and more often than not you will find yourself stopping and thinking about the right spelling of a particular word.
-For example “ va a hacer” is not the same as “ va a ser” or “vaser” which by the way, its’ not even a word.
+For example “ va a hacer” is not the same as “ va a ser” or “vaser” (which is net even a word).
 Another common example is “vez” and “ves” which might sound the same but have totally different meanings.
-Writing is a skill that needs years and years of development and academic writing is on the main focus of the bilingual courses.
+In short, writing is a skill that requires long-term practice.